scoin/redis-py-datamapper/README.md

 redis-py-datamapper
 ===================

-Version 0.1.0
+Version 0.2.0
 --------------
-Currently only RedisList is implemented.
-Dependent on redis-py.
+Dependencies: redis-py.

 Make sure to start redis-server.

-Not all native Python List functions implemented but most are.
+Not all native Python List functions are implemented due to the nature of redis's native list, but most are.
 Check source and tests.

-All operations are atomic!
+All Python Dict functions are implemented in redisdict.
+All operations are atomic.

+Check the source and tests for complete usage.

 ###How to Use